Regional characterization and establishment of forage resources

 The technological solution

 To achieve the objective, the use of information provided by remote sensors was combined with field data and simulation models.
-Calibrations of the relationship between the Normalized Green Index (IVN) and the Primary Net Air Productivity (PPNA) were performed for different forage resources and environments.
-The type of land use was determined and mapped throughout the study region, and the mean PPNA and its seasonal and inter annual variation were characterized.
+Calibrations of the relationship between the Normalized Difference Vegetation Index (NDVI) and the Above-ground Net Primary Productivity (ANPP) were performed for different forage resources and environments.
+The type of land use was determined and mapped throughout the study region, and the mean ANPP and its seasonal and inter annual variation were characterized.
 In rural establishments in different regions and production systems, management strategies were implemented that optimized the use of the information acquired in economic, social and environmental terms.
 The results obtained were evaluated and the variations that can be made were analyzed using simulation models.
 Finally, an internet site was implemented, CDs and newsletters were produced, and talks were given to disseminate the results of the project.

 The intensity of grazing affects the cycle of nutrients in the ecosystem and one of the most affected nutrients is nitrogen.